SFU-CMPT-201/lecture-notes/01-tour.md

 * Typically, an OS kernel runs in kernel mode.
 User applications run in user mode.
 * A modern CPU can run in one of those two modes at a given moment.
-* Kernel mode allows full privilege and full access of the hardware.
+* Kernel mode allows full privilege and full access to the hardware.
 * User mode is more restricted than kernel mode.
-It cannot run certain instructions (e.g., instructions that allow direct access of hardware).
+It cannot run certain instructions (e.g., instructions that allow access to certain parts of hardware).
 It also cannot access certain regions of memory set by the code that runs in kernel mode.
 * This is different from normal user vs. super user.
-A super user is still a user (with administrative permissions).
-A super user can do things that a normal user aren't allowed to do and run programs that a normal user aren't allowed to run.
+A super user is still a user, but with full administrative privileges.
+A super user can do things that a normal user isn't allowed to do and run programs that a normal user isn't allowed to run.

 ### The Linux Kernel Map